 Some of what Petzoldt taught survives today, such as the on belay/belay on commands in climbing, which were Petzoldt’s invention.
-This practice, however, is no longer followed by NOLS:
+The following practice, described by Petzold, is no longer followed by NOLS, however.

 At the beginning of the course we generally kill a couple of cows – shoot them, cut their throats, de-gut them and have the girls butcher them.
 It’s a good way to learn how to dress game.
 Inevitably someone faints and accuses us of cruelty, but we say, “Where do you think your steaks come from?
 They aren’t manufactured at the supermarket, you know.”

 More than 120,000 students have graduated from NOLS, one of whom was David Breashears, who entered as a 15 year old even though he couldn’t afford it.
 Petzoldt gave him a scholarship.
 Breashears, who went on to be one of the greatest American explorers and climbers, summiting Everest five times, told The New York Times upon Petzold’s death in 1999, “It was an indicator of his generosity as a person and his love for exposing young people to the outdoors that I got to attend.”